MarekSvob/polyAfilter/README.md

 ## Running polyAfilter

-While **polyAfilter** contains a wider set of tools useful for A-SNR analysis, the follwing commands (usually run in this order) are core to its functionality and can be run from the command line:
+While **polyAfilter** contains a wider set of tools useful for A-SNR analysis, the following commands (usually run in this order) are core to its functionality and can be run from the command line:

 ### createDB